 - bankruptcy and insolvency

 - financial statement misrepresentation

 Dick is one of very few attorneys who have been awarded with this prestigious certification.
 The experience which enabled Dick to receive this professional recognition was derived primarily from the financially oriented legal cases he has handled as an attorney during his career.

-Dick is being called upon more and more frequently to serve as a consulting expert and/or testifying expert witness in accounting and financial matters.
+As a Forensic CPA, Dick is being called upon more and more frequently to serve as a consulting expert and/or testifying expert witness in accounting and financial matters.
 His experience as a trial lawyer uniquely equips him to be an valuable member of other lawyers’ trial teams and to give persuasive and understandable financial testimony.